Neon32eeee/zTUI/README.md

 1. `try win.appendProgressBar(0);`

 Creates a progress bar at 0%, the value cannot exceed 100.
+It also adjusts to the size of the window itself, that is, there are only 3 sizes: 4, 10 and 100 ind.

 2. `try win.setProgressBar(i, 0);`